sbroberg/.emacs.d/README.md

 * yasnippet: similar to company, but instantiates templates from a library when tabbing off keywords.  e.g., type "switch" in a c/c++ file & hit <tab> - will expand to a switch statement with placeholders.
 Tab between the placeholders & type actual values.

 * flycheck: interactive syntax checker.
 Works by default with a variety of languages; set up here to use rtags for the c++ validation (more sophistacted results than using the default c++ checker provided with flycheck).
+For other languages, you may need to install an external tool to do the checking.
+For example, there are at least three checkers that work with Python that use pylint, pflakes, or pycompile.
+You need one of these in your path for these checkers to work.

 * rtags: A service-based tool that compiles your c/cpp with clang and provides results to a number of other emacs modes.
 Has features that don't even exist in graphical IDEs.
 Browse the key bindings in a c++ file to see all the features, but the major stuff: